-The Wyze Cam Pan offers a clear picture with an advanced 1920x1080p resolution, 110°/sec rotation, and its signature Pan ScanTM for a full panoramic view.
-You won’t miss anything with a 360° horizontal range, 93° vertical range, and 8x digital zoom, plus six infrared LEDs to offer grayscale and evening picture.
+The Wyze Cam Pan v2 offers a clear picture with an advanced 1080p color night vision resolution, 110°/sec rotation, and its signature Pan ScanTM for a full panoramic view.
+You won’t miss anything with a 360° horizontal range, 93° vertical range, and 8x digital zoom, plus six invisible infrared LEDs.
 The camera automatically detects motions, tagging and tracking for easy reference later or in real-time.
-Even better, the whole thing is compatible with Alexa and Google Assistant for easy command throughout your home.
+Even better, the whole thing is compatible with Alexa and Google Home for easy command throughout your home.
 Upgraded features include real two-way audio, a mini siren, scheduling and automation options.
 Wyze also offers a myriad of other home security devices if you are looking to expand beyond just cameras.

 SV3C Outdoor Wi-Fi Camera

 - Best for seniors and new users